yangh567/level4-project/src/readme.md

 *  `cancer-classify-gene` -- The validation experiment of using cancer type to classify on gene mutation status

-*  `classification-gene-feature-extraction` -- The validation experiment of classifying cancer types using sbs signatures and classify gene as well as analyse on ranking **(Deprecated research,Ignore)**
+*  `classification-gene-feature-extraction` -- The validation experiment of classifying cancer types using sbs signatures and classify gene as well as analyse on ranking **(Deprecated Research)**

 *  `classification_cancer_analysis` -- The validation experiment of classifying cancers and extract the useful signature for gene classification, and also analyse on cancer classification